rosyberti/website/python-visualization/scatterplot.md

 ![Your Ninth Scatterplot]({{ site.baseurl }}/images/python-visualization/scatterplot/ninth-scatterplot.png)

+As you can see, assigning different colors to different categories (in this case, `species`) is a useful visualization tool in matplotlib.

 In the next section of this article, we will learn how to visualize 3rd and 4th variables in matplotlib by using the `c` and `s` variables that we have recently been working with.

 ## How To Deal With More Than 2 Variables in Python Visualizations Using Matplotlib